Shelob9/_second_foundation/README.md

 _Second Foundation
 ==================

-A responsive starter theme with Foundation.
-Works as is but has very few options.
+A responsive starter theme with for the Foundation Framework.

+Version 2.0.2 is almost done, has a few bugs left.

 Version 1.x followed the "All the options!
 All the things!" design philosophy.
 Version 2.X is about "Decisions, not options" and therefore has almost no options.